FabianGosebrink/offering-solutions-html/homepage/content/blog/2020-04-06-writing-an-nx-plugin.md

 }
 ```

-> The `project-actions/index.ts` file is the place where you can iterate over all the project actions and execute them _per project_.
+> The `project-actions/index.ts` file is the place where you can iterate over all the projects in the workspace and execute them _per project_.

 Let us do the same with the `root-actions` and the `update-angularjson.ts`.
 This time we are gonna receive the workspace which we modify to have an example of custom parameters and those which are getting passed fro the schematics.